At Tech Nation we’re creating a national network

 What wins have you had since starting?
 What impact have they made?

 I wouldn’t call them wins; I’d say I’m just doing my role as a ‘connector’.
-One thing I love doing is connecting dots; I always go into conversations thinking I can connect scaling digital tech founders with to support their scaling journey.
-Sometimes that might be potential clients, NI/UK investors or later-stage founders.
+One thing I love doing is connecting dots; I always go into conversations thinking about what connections I can make to support a founder’s scaling journey.
+Sometimes that might be potential clients, NI/UK-based investors, or later-stage founders.

 Have you met any exciting companies?